Ford Mondeo (first generation): Mk II (facelift)

 The mid-cycle facelift, launched in October 1996, addressed three of the original Mondeo's biggest criticisms: its bland styling, the poor headlight performance, the reflectors of which quickly yellowed, and the cramped rear legroom.
-The lowering of specification levels around that time, such as air conditioning and alloy wheels, became optional on the UK Ghia models and may have indicated a desire by Ford to cut costs and recoup some of the considerable sums invested in the original design.
+The lowering of specification levels around that time, such as air conditioning and alloy wheels, became optional on the UK Ghia models.
+This may have indicated a desire by Ford to cut costs and recoup some considerable sums invested in the original design.
 These specification levels were improved again in 1998 as the Mondeo approached replacement.

 The facelift left only the doors, the roof, and the rear quarter panels on the estate the same as the original model.
 Even the extractor vents on the rear doors were replaced by a panel bearing the name Mondeo.
 The most notable change was the introduction of the grille and larger, wraparound lighting units.
 The saloon version featured some distinctive rear lights.
 These incorporated an additional reflector panel that extended around the top and the side of the rear wings.
 Unlike the iterations seen on the heavily facelifted Scorpio and Mk IV Fiesta during the previous year, this facelift was well received.

 The interior was also mildly revised, though the basic dashboard architecture was the same as before.
 Safety specification was improved, with the car gaining a full-sized driver airbag in place of the smaller 'euro-bag' fitted in the Mk I Mondeo.
 The Mk II gained a 'flagged' three-star rating in Euro NCAP testing, which was average for rivals of its time (the same as the Vauxhall Vectra, better than the Citroën Xantia and Peugeot 406, and worse than the Nissan Primera).
 The cars' structure suffered excessive footwell intrusion in the frontal impact and a disturbing B-pillar displacement in the side test.

 The Zetec engine was thoroughly revised in 1998.
 The updated version was far more refined at high revolutions.
 In December 1998, Ford released in Europe a sports car with a coupé body shell based upon the Mk II Mondeo called the Ford Cougar (or Mercury Cougar in North America).
 This car shared the engines (2.0 I4, 2.5 V6), transmissions, suspension (partially) and floorpans from the Mondeo, but the body shell was unique to the Cougar, and was one of the last Ford cars to be designed under Ford's New Edge philosophy.